 DIY Pumpkin Spice Wax Melts

 I love to make natural soy wax melts to scent my own home and to give as gifts.
-The process is very similar to the process to make candles, with just a few different supplies and steps.
+The process is very similar to the process to make soy candles, with just a few different supplies and steps.
+If you want to make paraffin wax melts, check out this tutorial.

 Tools & Ingredients

-A. Soy Wax Flakes- This is my favorite brand from Amazon
+A. Natural Soy Wax Flakes- this is my favorite brand from Amazon

 C. Wax Dye Chips (I like this multi-colored set from Amazon)